 Digital Versions of Factoring Puzzle for Quadratic Trinomials

-I also created a google slides version.
+I created a google slides version of this factoring quadratics puzzle.

 Kathy Henderson turned this into a Desmos version, as well.
 Students use the drawing tools to fill in the missing boxes.